nuvla/nuvla/docs/docs/administrators/swarm-deployment.md

     docker network create --driver=overlay traefik-public

 The name "traefik-public" is hardcoded in many of the docker-compose files.
-If you want to use a different name, you'll need to update those files.
+If you want to use a different name, you'll need to search for the "traefik-public" references and update those files.

+> **NOTE**: For debugging purposes, you may want to add the
+> `--attachable` option when creating the network.
+This allows you to
+> start containers on the network and directly access the services
+> there.
+Generally, you should not use this option in production.

 ## Deploy Traefik